 This is where we got involved.
 In light of the tribunal decision, there was very little that we could do to defend the claim by the liquidator so, after checking each of the purchase files, we brought professional negligence claims against the legal firms who dealt with the purchases on the basis that there had been solicitors’ negligence.

-On checking the solicitors’ files, it was clear that each firm had completely overlooked the issue of VAT.
+On checking the solicitors’ files, It was clear that each firm had completely overlooked the issue of VAT.
 To be fair to them, the solicitors involved were residential conveyancing solicitors and it is unusual for VAT to be involved in residential transactions.
-If a Commercial Property lawyer had been involved (on the basis that these flats were being purchased for investment purposes) then its likely they would have been more aware of the possible VAT consequences.
+If a commercial property lawyer had been involved (on the basis that these flats were being purchased for investment purposes) then it’s likely they would have been more aware of the possible VAT consequences.

 To add insult to injury, the solicitor acting for the original developer didn’t even know himself about the purchasers’ liability for VAT.
 They sent a completion statement to each of our clients at the end of the purchase transaction and it was entirely silent on the issue of VAT.